LabZDjee/reac-ter/README.md

 Add external accessors to any property of key **"k"** of any object **obj** by allowing to add a setter/getter in instance of this class with same key **"k"** (or possibly an _alias_).
 Method for such tracking **obj.k**: `addProperty(obj, "k")`\*

 Interest of this class lays in its `$watchers` instance property which contains the very same keys **"k"**.
-Each of those properties `$watcher["k"]` is an array which can contain callback functions which are called upon invoking the setter for property key **"k"** of class instance
+Each of those properties `$watchers["k"]` is an array which can contain callback functions which are called upon invoking the setter for property key **"k"** of class instance

-Prototype of those callback functions: `f(oldValue, newValue, key)`
+Prototype of those callback functions: `f(newValue, oldValue, key)`

-It's up to users to populate array `$watcher["k"]` with their callback functions
+It's up to users to populate array `$watchers["k"]` with their callback functions

 ### Constructor

 Without parameter (or parameter = `false`): only installs `$watchers`, on setters, then

 With parameter `true`: installs `$watchers` on setters, and `$getWatchers` on getters

+Prototype of callback functions for getters: `f(value, key)`

 ### `addProperty`